mohadesehjm/RNN-Predict-Number-Of-Passengers/README.md

 # RNN-Predict-Number-Of-Passengers

-Another attempt to use Deep-Learning in predicting number of passengers with RNN
+Used Recurrent Neural Network (RNN) and Long Short-Term Memory (LSTM) to predict number of passengers and illustrated model on training dataset and test dataset.